T-Mobile Merger 'Synergies' Culminate In Massive 12 Hour Nationwide Outage

 "In our own tests in New York and Seattle, we found that making calls from a T-Mobile phone would fail almost immediately after placing the call.
 We also found that the cell service on our phones was intermittent, with bars occasionally dropping to zero or losing access to high-speed data."

 Initially, since telecom giants love to avoid explaining (or giving any transparency whatsoever into outages), rumors falsely suggested that the outage was due to a massive DDoS attack.
-Experts later indicated that the cause of the outage was very likely self-inflicted, and due to efforts to integrate the Sprint and T-Mobile networks:
+Experts like Brian Krebs later speculated that the cause of the outage was at least partially due to efforts to integrate the Sprint and T-Mobile networks:

 I have found no indication these outages are DDoS related.
 Rather, there may be Sprint/T-Mobile issues related to a wonky update in the systems from the Sprint side to help merge with T-Mobile.
 Not sure what may be up w/ other carriers.
 See: https://t.co/jM6OAvmyfI https://t.co/WN1l8Fu1bp